SpecterOps/Nemesis/docs/quickstart.md

 # Quickstart Guide

-Here's a quickstart guide to setting up the Nemesis platform using k3s and Helm on Debian 11:
+Here's a quickstart guide to setting up the Nemesis platform using k3s and Helm on Debian 11.
+This guide will start a Nemesis server running locally and accessible through "https://127.0.0.1".
+If this does not fit your installation need, see the full [setup guide](setup.md).

 ### Prerequisites
 Ensure your machine meets the following requirements: